Universal Boundary-Modes Localization from Quantum Metric Length: Discussions

-In this work, we investigate the origin, universal role, and physical implications of the QML for TBMs in flat-band systems with nontrivial topology.
-We begin by developing an alternative approach to construct topological flat bands with a tunable quantum metric.
-The intertwined relation between the TBMs and the quantum metric, revealed in this work, exists ubiquitously in topological flat-band systems, demonstrating a more complete version of the bulk-edge correspondence.
-Specifically, in topological systems, the existence of boundary modes is determined by the topology of the bulk states, while their spatial behavior is governed by the quantum metric of the bulk states.
+In this work, we investigate the origin, universal role, and physical consequences of the QML for TBMs in flat-band systems with nontrivial topology.
+The fundamental relation between the TBMs and the quantum metric revealed in this work, exists ubiquitously in topological flat-band systems, demonstrating a more complete version of the bulk-edge correspondence.
+Specifically, in topological systems, the existence of boundary modes is determined by the topology of the bulk states, while their long-range spatial behavior is governed by the quantum metric of the bulk states.
 These two aspects correspond exactly to the real and imaginary parts of the quantum geometric tensor, underscoring the conceptual importance of this work.

+The pivotal role of the QML revealed in this work suggests that low-energy descriptions of topological flat bands only miss essential quantum geometry.
+While full Hamiltonian treatments are computationally intensive, we show that the QML is determined by the BZ-distribution of the quantum metric tensor---particularly dominated by hot-spot regions near direct gaps between flat and dispersive bands---allowing a reasonably accurate QML estimation through inclusion of the topological flat bands and their dispersive neighbors.
+Consequently, for moiré materials, continuum models capturing these low-lying bands can reliably predict boundary-mode localization.

-In addition to the topological flat-band models studied here, future works can be explored on the QML effects in 3D TIs, topological semimetals, and high-order topological insulators.
-We have also applied our theory to the lattice model for MATBG (more details, see Supplementary Note III), further demonstrating the universality of our work.
-If we expand the scope of new platforms such as artificial systems, the simple flat-band topological models developed here could be readily implemented in well-controlled photonic and circuit lattices~\cite{chan2025essay}.
-The detection of QML in these systems would be rather promising due to their precise tunability.
+In addition to the topological flat band models studied here, future works can be explored on the QML effects in 3D TIs, topological semimetals, and high-order topological insulators.
+In this work, we have applied our theory to the lattice model for magic-angle twisted bilayer graphene (more details, see Supplementary Note III), suggesting that 2D moire materials with topological flat bands are plausible experimental systems to explore the physics of the QML.
+Furthermore, if we expand the scope to new platforms such as artificial systems, the simple flat-band topological models developed here could be readily implemented in well-controlled photonic and circuit lattices~\cite{chan2025essay}.
+The detection of the QML in these systems would be rather promising due to their precise tunability.

 \quad